 However, staff must consider the need for a chaperone on a case-by-case basis, mindful of the special circumstances outlined in this policy, and patients should always be offered the opportunity to have a chaperone if they wish.
 Staff must be aware that patients of diverse cultures may interpret other parts of the body as intimate.

-It is not necessary to request a chaperone for assisting infants and young children with care, such as nappy changing, unless there are special circumstances as outlined in this policy (see section 6.5 above).
+It is not necessary to request a chaperone for assisting infants and young children with care, such as nappy changing, unless there are special circumstances as outlined in this policy.

 Other circumstances